A former USF standout on the court, Jolene Shepardson was named head coach of the Bulls volleyball program on Jan. 8, 2020.

-As a collegiate player at the University of South Florida, the former Jolene Patton helped the Bulls win two Conference USA Regular-Season Co-Championships (2000 and 2002) and make two NCAA Tournament appearances those seasons.
-The 2002 team advanced to the second round of the tournament, sweeping Florida State in the first round before losing to host Florida 3-1.
+As a collegiate player at USF (2000-2002), the former Jolene Patton was part of Bulls teams that won two Conference USA regular-season co-championships (2000 and 2002) and made two NCAA Tournament appearances (2000 and 2002).
+She ranked second on the team with 416 kills, 35 service aces and 377 digs in 2002 as the Bulls advanced to the second round of the NCAA tournament, sweeping Florida State in the first round before falling to host Florida.
+Shepardson finished her career with 729 kills in two seasons, ranking second on the team in both years.

 Aaron Shepardson, Associate Head Coach